TahaMahmood24/EmperorTaha/README.md

 <h1 align="left">Hi 👋, I'm Taha Mahmood</h1>
 A Mechanical Engineer graduate transitioning into the world of Data.
 Building expertise for the past couple of years in this field by learning programming languages & working on relevant projects.

-- 🔭 I’m currently working at Daraz - ecommerce company based in South Asia
+- 🔭 I’m currently working at Daraz - ecommerce company based in South Asia.

-- 🌱 I’m learning Data Visualization using Seaborn & Pytorch
+- 🌱 I’m currently exploring Artificial Intelligence libraries on TensorFlow.